African Americans in France

-African Americans (also referred to as Black Americans) in France are black people from the United States who are or have become residents or citizens of France.
+African Americans (also referred to as Black Americans) in France are people of Black African ancestry, who were born in-, or consider themselves as having originated from the United States, and who later become residents and/or citizens of France.
 This includes students and temporary workers.
+This population is significant for its size, provenance, and bilateral cultural impact.

-France has historically been described as a "haven" for blacks, having officially declared itself a colorblind society following the abolition of slavery in Saint-Domingue (Haiti) in 1794.
-Blacks have migrated to France since the 19th century, often to escape the prevalent racism in the United States.
-The emergence of WWI and the subsequent rise of jazz in France laid the foundations for bustling African American community, and opened doors for black performers, writers, and artists.
-France does not collect information about race or ethnicity in their census, making it impossible to gauge how many Black Americans are currently in France.
+France has historically been described as a "haven" for black people, having officially declared itself a "color-blind" society following the abolition of slavery in Saint-Domingue (Haiti) in 1794.
+Black people have migrated to France since the 19th century, often to escape the prevalent racism in the United States.
+The emergence of WWI and the subsequent rise of jazz in France laid the foundations for a bustling African American community, and opened doors for black performers, writers, mucisians and other artists.
+France does not collect information about race or ethnicity in their census, making it impossible to gauge how many Black Americans are currently in France, let alone those of any black ancestries.
 Recent years have brought calls for a racial awakening in France, and a resurgence of black pride under the ideology of "négritude."